All Episodes

 But we do need to give the alternate.

-Herman Kane, when he came out, amazing.
+Herman Cain, when he came out, amazing.

 He's got everything that would appeal to everyone.

-But I have not read one article about him in a so-called conservative newspaper that obviously isn't any more in our area.
+But I have not read one article about him in a so-called conservative newspaper that obviously isn't anymore in our area.

-Uh there it winning the presidency is about more than just being a really good guy with really good ideas.
+Winning the presidency is about more than just being a really good guy with really good ideas.

 I know 15 guys who really have good ideas and strong hearts and strong spines.